-Capital Markets Elite Group is committed to the highest standards of Fraud Prevention.
-Our Fraud Management Systems are aligned with the Anti-Money Laundering (AML) compliance and Counter-Terrorism Financing (CTF) as outlined in the Central Bank of Trinidad and Tobago, the Guideline on Anti Money Laundering and the Combating of Terrorist Financing 2011 and the Trinidad and Tobago Securities and Exchange Commission (TTSEC), Securities Act, Chap.
-83:02 (SA 2012).
+Capital Markets Elite Group (Cayman) is committed to the highest standards of Fraud Prevention.
+Our Fraud Management Systems are aligned with the Anti Money Laundering (AML) compliance and Counter-Terrorism Financing (CTF) as outlined by the Cayman Islands Monetary Authority (“CIMA”) pursuant to the Securities Investment Business Law (as amended) of the Cayman Islands and the Monetary Authority Law 1997.

-Capital Markets Elite Group procedures are based on a commitment to prevent, report and remediate fraud and establish a corporate and work place culture that improves the value of ethics and promote individual responsibility.
-Capital Markets Elite Group has systems in place for the reporting of fraud within the organization.
+Capital Markets Elite Group (Cayman) procedures are based on a commitment to prevent, report and remediate fraud and establish a corporate and workplace culture that improves the value of ethics and promote individual responsibility.
+Capital Markets Elite Group (Cayman) has systems in place for the reporting of fraud within the organization.
 Externally persons can report incidents of fraud by emailing firstname.lastname@example.org.
 Reported incidents are managed with the highest level of confidentiality and in accordance to established Fraud Management Procedures.

 Definition of fraud

-Capital Markets Elite Group’s Fraud Prevention measures include but are not limited to:
+Capital Markets Elite Group (Cayman) Fraud Prevention measures include but are not limited to:

 - Anti-Money Laundering and Counter-Terrorism Financing